Key Takeaway

 Quick Answer: CJC-1295/Ipamorelin safety profile is favorable compared to exogenous growth hormone.
 Because it stimulates your own pituitary gland rather than injecting GH directly, natural feedback mechanisms prevent excessive GH levels.
 Common side effects are mild and transient: water retention, tingling in extremities, and injection site reactions.
 Serious adverse events are rare in published literature.
-However, it does require physician monitoring and is contraindicated in certain conditions including active cancer .
+But it does require physician monitoring and is contraindicated in certain conditions including active cancer .

 Common Side Effects